UK English Literature Courses

 Whether your passion is Byron, Shakespeare, Chaucer; American lit, gothic lit or classic poetry, a degree in English Literature will open up a number of exciting career opportunities.

-Graduate English Literature Careers
+Graduate English Literature Careers and Salary

 Many English Literature graduates go on to roles in journalism, marketing, advertising, teaching and publishing.
 Students also follow up an English Literature degree by beginning postgraduate study.